The infinitely many genes model with horizontal gene transfer: Results on Summary Statistics

 \section{Results on Summary Statistics}

 Consider a sample $\mathcal G_1^N,\dots,\mathcal G_n^N$ of size $n$ taken from the Moran model of size $N$ in equilibrium.
-We introduce several statistics under the above dynamics: \begin{itemize} \item The \emph{average number of genes (in the accessory genome)} is given by
+We introduce several statistics under the above dynamics: \begin{itemize} \item The \emph{average number of genes (in the accessory genome)} of the sampled $n$ individuals is given by